 2. The bozozoku style: dark and manga

 The bozozoku were originally student youth gangs.
 Their history dates back to the 1950s.
 They marked their time with their atypical Japanese biker style.
 The fashion women's bosozoku is characterized by dark Japanese clothing and embroidered or printed kanji.
 The symbols also represent Japanese demons, Japanese Noh theater masks, or cats with Irezumi tattoos.
-This style has inspired many manga and in particular Akira or even Ghost in the Shell !
+This style has inspired much manga and in particular Akira or even Ghost in the Shell!

 A Japanese streetwear shirt is worn with an oversized fit.
 The color match is very important to perfect your style.
 We recommend you always make an encore with a pair of sneakers or a cap for example.